This post may contain affiliate links which means we make a commission at no extra cost to you

 If you are a little stuck for time and are looking for half day trips from Dublin.
 Why not try Powerscourt waterfall?

-Powerscourt is Ireland’s highest waterfall at 398ft and is only a 40 minute drive from Dublin City Centre (Google Maps Directions).
+Powerscourt is Ireland’s second highest waterfall at 398ft and is only a 40-minute drive from Dublin City Centre (Google Maps Directions).
 The waterfall is the ideal location to capture some picture-perfect images and enjoy nature at its finest.
 Powerscourt offers many short trails around the waterfall and the Dargle river for visitors to enjoy.

 It is also a popular spot for a portable BBQ!
-This is one of my favourite things to do while at powerscourt.
+This is one of my favourite things to do while at Powerscourt.
 Lunch with a view, what more can one ask for?

 The Powerscourt estates are located nearby and are home to a golf course, beautiful gardens and a stunning view of the great sugar loaf.
 Please be mindful that it cost 6 euro per adult to enter the waterfall but it is 100% worth it.

-8) The Great Sugar Loaf, County Wicklow
+16) The Great Sugar Loaf, County Wicklow

 The hike takes 1 hour to climb the shorter route and 2 and half hours to hike the longer trail.